How to describe abdominal pain?

 Location

 The location of abdominal pain can give important clues about its cause.
 The abdomen is divided into four quadrants: upper right, upper left, lower right, and lower left.
-Pain in the upper part could indicate problems with organs such as the stomach, liver, or pancreas, while pain in the lower part could indicate issues with the intestines or reproductive organs.
+Pain in the upper part could indicate problems with organs such as the stomach, liver, or pancreas, while pain in the lower could indicate issues with the intestines or reproductive organs.

 Type of pain